 Professor Susie Nash, The Deborah Loeb Brice Professor of Renaissance Art

-Professor Deborah Swallow, Märit Rausing Director
+Professor Mark Hallett, Märit Rausing Director

 “The support to my post from Daniel Katz has underpinned my career at The Courtauld for more than a decade.
 The remarkable commitment has enabled me to be part of the Gallery’s ambitious programmes, from major exhibitions to the Courtauld Connects transformation project.
 Danny is also a mentor and friend.
 I have benefitted greatly from his passion for art, his extraordinary knowledge and, above all, his excellent company.”